Skip to main content

 Complemented Project Type: Water Flow Automation

-The Kaweah Delta Water Conservation District in Tulare and Kings county, CA used Reclamation WaterSMART funds to install automated check structures in Packwood Creek, a tributary to the Kaweah River.
+The Kaweah Delta Water Conservation District in Tulare and Kings County, CA used Reclamation WaterSMART funds to install automated check structures in Packwood Creek, a tributary to the Kaweah River.
 The improvements enable better management of 29,360 acre-feet of water annually allowing for increased delivery of storm and floodwaters to storage basins for ground water recharge and restoration of Valley Oak riparian forest habitat that is home to several endangered species.
 With the additional NRCS assistance, farmers in the priority area will be able to improve efficiency of their irrigation systems conserving 3,000 acre-feet annually through reduced groundwater withdrawal allowing for the banked water to be distributed to other local water stockholders and more farm acreage staying in production throughout drought cycles.
 In addition to the water savings and drought resilience benefits, EQIP funding will help them reduce nutrient loss and groundwater pollution and improve use efficiency of equipment and facilities saving energy and reducing production costs.

 Name: North Kern Water Storage District